-3.6.1 Along-flow distribution composites
+465 2.9.3.1 Along-flow distribution composites

-We generated weighted-average basal melt rate composites from individual "along-flow distribution" basal melt rate products.
+- We generated weighted-average basal melt rate composites from individual "along-flow distribution" basal melt rate products.
 This approach provides basal melt rate grids centered on January 1 for the ~2-year interval products.
 For each grid cell in the output mosaics, the weighted-average approach favors pixels near the center of input products with larger areal coverage.
-Per-

-470 pixel standard deviation is also calculated for each ~2-year basal melt rate composite, providing maps that capture the spatial distribution of basal melt rate uncertainty (and any true basal melt rate temporal variability during the ~2-year period).
+Per-pixel standard deviation is also calculated for each ~2-year basal melt rate composite, providing maps that capture the spatial - 470 distribution of basal melt rate uncertainty (and any true basal melt rate temporal variability during the ~2-year period).
 The annual composites were then used to generate a mean basal melt rate composite for the full 2008-2015 period.

-3.6.2 Initial-pixel mosaics
+2.9.3.2 Initial-pixel mosaics

-The per-pixel stack median products described in Section 3.5.2 provide high-resolution maps of local basal melt rates, but they
+The per-pixel stack median products described in Section 2.9.2.2 provide high-resolution maps of local basal melt rates, but they are limited to the DEM_i spatial extent.
+To overcome this limitation, we generated mosaics of the stack median products

-- 475 are limited to the DEM_i spatial extent.
-To overcome this limitation, we generated mosaics of the stack median products using a reverse time-ordering scheme, so basal melt rate estimates for the most recent DEM_i timestamp were mosaicked on top.
-This approach preserves the local basal melt rate distribution within each stack median product, while providing coverage over as much of the ice shelf as possible, with limited time offset between spatially adjacent observations.
-These products can be directly compared with surface elevation (and corresponding freeboard thickness estimates) from the reverse time-order DEM - 480 mosaics described in Section 2.4.
+475 using a reverse time ordering scheme, so basal melt rate estimates for the most recent DEM_i timestamp were mosaicked on top.
+This approach preserves the local basal melt rate distribution within each stack median product, while providing coverage over as much of the shelf as possible, with limited time offset between spatially adjacent observations.
+These products can be directly compared with surface elevation (and corresponding freeboard thickness estimates) from the "reverse" ordering DEM mosaics described in Section 2.4.

-3.7 Uncertainty and sources of error
+480 2.10 Uncertainty and sources of error

-Surface elevation uncertainty over the PIG ice shelf includes errors due to the geoid model ($\sim 0.1-0.4$ m), mean dynamic topography (~ 0.2 m), and tide/IBE correction (~ 0.1 m).
-For simplicity, we assume a constant firm-air content of 12 m with uncertainty of +/-2 m to account for any spatial and temporal variability (see Appendix of Shean, 2016).
-We used a depth-

-485 averaged density for ice and underlying ocean water of 917 +/-5 kg/m3 and 1026 +/-1 kg/m3, respectively, and assume that these densities are constant in both space and time.
+Surface elevation uncertainty over the PIG shelf includes errors due to the geoid model (0.1-0.4 m), mean dynamic topography (0.2 m), and tide/IBE correction (0.1 m).
+For simplicity, we assume a constant firm-air content of 12 m with uncertainty of 2 m to account for spatial and temporal variability (see Appendix of Shean, 2016).
+We used a depth-averaged density for ice and underlying ocean water of 917 +/-5 kg/m3 and 1026 +/-1 kg/m3, respectively, and assume that these densities are constant in both space and time.
 We assume uncorrelated errors of 1 m for surface elevation, 50 m for bed elevation, 30 m/yr for velocity (for ~37.5° look angle and +/-0.5 m tide) (Joughin, 2002) and 28% for SMB (Depoorter et al., 2013).

-Our conversion from surface elevation to ice thickness assumes that the ice shelf is in hydrostatic equilibrium (Shean et al.,

-- 490 2017).
-We use a consistent methodology and the same assumptions of hydrostatic equilibrium for the full 2008-2015 study period, which increases confidence in observed temporal change.
-We do not update the grounding line mask for basal melt rate calculations, and some of the persistent high and low basal melt rate values <1-2 km downstream of the grounding line may be related to evolving grounding line position and insufficient masking over grounded ice (Joughin et al., 2016; Milillo et al., 2017).
-Transient regrounding of keels will yield increased surface elevations and larger apparent freeboard thickness - 495 values.
-This may also lead to localized ice deformation and non-zero vertical strain rates that are inconsistent with the assumption that surface velocity equals the column-average velocity.
+Our conversion from surface elevation to ice thickness assumes that the ice shelf is in hydrostatic equilibrium (Shean et al., 2017).
+We use a consistent methodology and the same assumptions of hydrostatic equilibrium for the full 2008-2015 study time period, which increases confidence in observed temporal change.
+We do not update the grounding line mask for basal